Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Discussion

 \section{Discussion}

-In this case study, we investigate the heterogeneous T2D risk associated with statin use.
-To overcome the limitations of existing studies and generate more trustworthy evidence, we introduce a rigorous study design under the causal inference framework and based on the EHR and biobank data from the Partner Health System.
-Built on this study design, we find that although the adverse effect of statin use for developing T2D is only marginal for the overall study cohort, taking statins significantly increases the risk of developing T2D for female patients with high genetic predisposition to T2D.
-While the objective of this case study is to make inference on the most vulnerable subgroup, a natural question to ask is whether statin use will significantly increase the T2D risk for the other subgroups.
-The point estimates of statins' side effects on T2D risk suggest that minimal risk is associated with male subjects and female subjects with low genetic predisposition to T2D.
-However, rigorous statistical inference for these subgroups adjusting for multiple comparisons warrants future research.
+In this case study, we investigate the T2D risk associated with statin usage in the most vulnerable subgroup.
+To overcome the limitations of existing studies and to generate trustworthy evidence, we introduce a rigorous study design under the causal inference framework and based on the EHR and biobank data from the Partner Health System.
+Built on this study design, we find that although the adverse effect of statin usage for developing T2D is marginal for the overall study cohort, taking statins significantly increases the risk of developing T2D for female patients with high genetic predisposition to T2D.
+We also recognize that our study design has two limitations.
+First, as the treatment variable is defined as if the subject carries the rs12916-T allele or not, we can only investigate the causal effect of taking statins on T2D risk but not the \textit{dosage effect} of statins.
+Second, the definition of T2D status is based on a previously validated Multimodal Automated Phenotyping (MAP) algorithm \citep{liao2019high}.
+Although the MAP classifier of T2D can be reliably used to define the T2D outcome, generalizing the current study findings still warrants further confirmation from clinical trials.

-This case study is made for subgroup analysis with an exploratory purpose, as our analysis is built upon observational data.
-Although confirmatory clinical trials are more desirable for confirming the heterogeneous T2D risk associated with statin use, compared with existing studies, our findings can be helpful for researchers to design further confirmatory clinical trials with a focus on the high-genetic-risk female subpopulation.
+While the objective of this case study is to make inference on the most vulnerable subgroup, a natural question to ask is whether statin usage will significantly increase the T2D risk for other vulnerable subgroups.
+To answer this question, we need to develop appropriate statistical tools to mitigate the regularization bias and winner's curse bias for other most vulnerable subgroups as well.
+Take the subgroup with the second largest treatment effect as an example, our proposed method might be extended to address the bias issues by appropriately modifying the correction term $\tilde{c}_j(r)$ to capture the distance between the second largest coefficient and the $j$-th largest coefficient.
+We shall leave the rigorous methodology development for making valid inference on the other subgroups to future research.